 Who We Are

-Each year, NES continues to grow to accommodate a growing population in Middle Tennessee.
+Each year, NES continues to grow to accommodate an increasing population in Middle Tennessee.
 Growth includes infrastructure and technology upgrades to provide customers with the highest level of service.
 Additionally, NES is committed to listening to customers’ needs.
-Music City Solar, Nashville’s first community solar park, and NES Home Energy Uplift were created in 2018 to offer renewable and energy efficient opportunities.
+Music City Solar, Nashville’s first community solar park, and Home Uplift were created to offer renewable and energy efficient opportunities.

 NES is certified by the Arbor Day Foundation as a Tree Line USA utility for its quality tree care, annual worker training and public education program.
 NES also partners with the Metro Tree Advisory Committee, the Nashville Tree Foundation and the Tennessee Urban Forestry Council.